seamplex/feenox/doc/sds.md

 > ```

 As stated in the previous section, the official repository is freely available on Github.
-As long as the copying conditions (GPLv3+) are met, the repository can be freelu cloned and/or forked.
+As long as the copying conditions (GPLv3+) are met, the repository can be freely cloned and/or forked.

 Each binary executable `feenox` has embedded a literal string with the version of the source code used to build it.
 When running without arguments, it will print the version (which includes the hash of the last commit to the repository) and the usage: